- Knowledge Base

 - 802.11n, also known as WiFi 4, was the first one that was “dual-band” enabled (both 2.4 and 5 GHz frequencies).

-- The IEEE 802.11ac was renamed to WiFi 5 and is the current popular standard for fast 5 GHz WiFi connections.
+- IEEE 802.11ac was renamed WiFi 5 and is the current popular standard for fast 5 GHz WiFi connections.

-- The IEEE 802.11ax was renamed to WiFi 6 and is now the incoming standard, bringing even more throughput and much lower latency.
-It also introduces new security protocols like WPA3.
+- The IEEE 802.11ax was renamed WiFi 6 and is now the incoming standard, bringing even more throughput and much lower latency.

 Comparing Speed